 Physical Therapy: A physical therapist can design a personalized exercise program to improve strength, flexibility, and mobility.
 This can help reduce musculoskeletal pain and prevent complications like joint stiffness.

-Can This Type of Pain Be Prevented?
+Can This Discomfort Be Avoided?

 Starting rehabilitation as soon as possible can help prevent complications like muscle weakness, spasticity, and joint stiffness.